ZenithGD/IG-renderer/README.md

 ### Parallel rendering
 This renderer allows parallel rendering on the CPU, deferring tasks on a queue so threads can process them and return the result back.
-The number of threads can be chosed by hand but it is recommended to allow the maximum number of threads for peak performance.
+The number of threads can be chosen by hand but it is recommended to allow the maximum number of threads for peak performance.

 ## Funny mistakes